njaard/SuperchargerImportOSM/README.md

-This program imports all the superchargers from http://supercharger.info into OSM.
+This program imports all the superchargers from http://supercharge.info into OSM.

 Dependencies: Qt4, libjsoncpp

 Typing "make run" compiles and runs the code.

-* The input is the list of superchargers from supercharger.info (Downloaded directly with wget).
+* The input is the list of supercharge from supercharge.info (Downloaded directly with wget).

 * It also downloads a list of likely superchargers that are already in OSM with